waynewbishop/bishop-algorithms-swift-package/README.md

 Structures
 ====================

 This project provides a framework for commonly used data structures and algorithms written in <a href="http://www.waynewbishop.com" target="_blank">Swift</a>.
-While details of many algorithms exists on Wikipedia, these implementations are often written as pseudocode, or are expressed in C or C++.
-This code project, along with its supporting book provides theory, instruction and guidance on many commonly used models.
-These educational design can be used to help you pass your next technical interview or to build your next app.
+While details of many algorithms exist on Wikipedia, these implementations are often written as pseudocode or are expressed in C or C++.
+This code project, along with its supporting book, provides theory, instruction and guidance on many commonly used models.
+These educational designs can help you pass your next technical interview or build your next app.

 Audience
 ---------------------
-To best utilize this project you should already be familiar with the basics of programming.
+To best utilize this project, you should already be familiar with the basics of programming.
 Beyond algorithms, this code also aims to provide an alternative for learning the basics of Swift.
-This includes implementations of many Swift-specific features such as optionals, extensions, protocols and generics.
+Code examples include many Swift-specific features such as optionals, extensions, protocols and generics.
 Beyond Swift, audiences should be familiar with **Singleton** and **Factory** design patterns along with sets, arrays and dictionaries.

 Package Benefits
 ---------------------

-The project is organized as an Xcode package project which brings added benefits and flexibility.
-The source, along with its 70+ unit tests can be opened and executed as its own project, or can be included as its own dependency in another Xcode project.
-Since Swift packages support all Apple platforms, **Structures** can be used in any iOS, WatchOS, MacOS or TvOS application.
+The project is an Xcode package project which brings added benefits and flexibility.
+The source, along with its 70+ unit tests can be opened and executed as a standalone project or included as a project dependency.
+Since Swift packages support all Apple platforms, **Structures** can be used in any iOS, WatchOS, MacOS, or TvOS application.
 Quick help documentation has also been made available for the many custom types and implementations.

 Playgrounds Sample
 ---------------------

 In addition to the over 70 included unit tests, this project also contains a sample **Swift Playground** to demonstrate how one can use the custom types.
-This includes interactive illustrations of Linked List as well as Stacks / Queues.
+Executing the example provides an interactive illustration of Linked List as well as Stacks / Queues.
 These UI implementations are written in the latest version of SwiftUI.